hooge104/geospatial_mapping_pipeline/README.md

 2. Install Python 3 on your local machine (e.g. using Anaconda)
 3. Install the GEE Python API using pip or conda.
 See details on https://developers.google.com/earth-engine/guides/python_install
 4. Authenticate the GEE Python API
-5. Install the following modules: pandas, numpy, subprocess, time, datetime, scipy, sklearn, itertools, pathlib, math, matplotlib.
-Recommended but not strictly required is tqdm
+5. Install the following modules: pandas, numpy, subprocess, time, datetime, scipy, sklearn, itertools, pathlib, math, matplotlib, tqdm
 6. Recommended: when access to Google Cloud Storage is available: install gsutil

 ## Executing the script